GHB / GBL

 - The high begins about 30-60 minutes after ingestion.
 In some cases, the onset of action may take up to 2 hours, for example, if you have eaten something beforehand.
 Wait for the effect, do not add more!

-- Always measure your own dose.
-Do not transfer the responsibility for this to others.
+- Always measure out your dose yourself.
+Do not pass the responsibility for this on to others.
 That way, you’re guaranteed to stay on top of things.

 - It is never okay to administer substances to other people without their knowledge and consent!
-You endanger the life of a person and are liable to prosecution.
-If you observe such a situation, get help and protect the person concerned.
+You are liable to prosecution.
+If you witness such a situation, get help and protect the person being spiked.

-- A trip on LSD is a drastic experience.
+- A trip on LSD can be a powerful experience.
 The substance enables a deep and emotional exploration of one’s inner spaces.
 You may be confronted with unpleasant experiences or thoughts.
 You can try to counteract with positive thoughts or ask another person to calm you down.

 - Prepare to consume.
 Be sure to choose a quiet environment.
 Maybe you need some time after the trip to process what you experienced.
 This will be easier for you if the day after your consumption is free of busy schedules.

-- LSD should not be taken alone.
-Consume together with people you trust and feel comfortable with.
+- Consume together with people you trust and feel comfortable with.
 Ideally you’re with a person who stays sober and can help, if needed.

 Safer Sex